YashdalfTheGray/federator/README.md

 The one requirement for running this tool is having installed and fully configured AWS CLI.
 Being able to run `aws sts get-caller-identity` successfully wil tell you that it is installed and configured properly.

 The executable in `bin` has the right permissions, so running `./bin/federator` will let you run it in development.

+### Contributing

+Contributions to this project are welcome and encouraged.
+This project uses the standard golang tooling, `go-fmt`, and go modules.
+There is a `make` target for tests and one for generating coverage.
+Make sure to run these commands before creating a pull request.